Alvearie/acd-extension-framework/acd-annotator-python/CustomAnnotatorSetup.md

 **Prerequisites** - Before following the directions in this document, ensure the following conditions are met:

-1. Create a Docker build of your custom annotator as documented here: https://github.com/Alvearie/acd-extension-framework/tree/main/acd-annotator-python#deployment-considerations (currently only have extensions for Python).
+1. Create a Docker build of your custom annotator as [documented here](https://github.com/Alvearie/acd-extension-framework/tree/main/acd-annotator-python#deployment-considerations).
 Note that the directions that follow use an https url.  **Before proceeding, ensure your Dockerfile is using the SSL enabled web server invocation.**

 2. Push your custom annotator docker image to a docker repository.
 We'll setup the OpenShift pull secret later in the instructions.